 As I grew up and spent time with my grandmother, Zelda Clara Hunter, an amazing person, seamstress and tailor.
 I would take her remnants and design them in to dresses for my “Barbie” dolls.
 Eventually, I would beg my grandmother to collaborate with me to sew the outfits inspired by the latest teen fashion magazines.
 When I finally learned to sew, I became obsessed with making outfits for myself.

-Eventually, I went off to college.
-Coming to Austin, the creative “music capital of the USA”, was an exciting and fun time for me.
-While earning my Psychology degree from The University of Texas at Austin, I worked almost full-time.
-Though I was a first generation college student trying to help pay for school, I was more interested in spending my money and time on material for designing clothes to wear out to the various live-music concerts or to dance at the latest clubs.
+Eventually, I went to college.
+Coming to Austin, the creative “music capital of the world”, was an exciting and fun time for me.
+While earning my Psychology degree from The University of Texas at Austin, I worked a mostly full-time schedule while carrying a full course load.
+Though I was a first generation college student trying to help pay for school, I was more interested in spending my money and time on designing clothes to wear out to the various live-music concerts or the trendiest dance clubs.
 By the grace of God, I managed to stay in school and earn my degree.
 I like to think that I graduated with style!

 I decided because I was crazy about fashion, I should study design.
 I enrolled in fashion design at the Art Institute in Portland, Oregon.
 This was a time of bliss.
 I discovered how much I enjoyed being creative!
 I was so happy that I decided it was a good time to have children.
 Blessed with a precious son then a few years later a precious daughter, I became completely focused on my kids.
 Once again, I put my passion for design on a shelf.
 I thought that was what I was supposed to do.
 Though I loved my family, I kept the deep secret of how unfulfilled l felt.
 I felt a deep since of shame that being a mom was not enough.
 Then the unthinkable happened: on my 43rd birthday, I found a lump under my arm.
 I was diagnosed with Stage III, breast cancer.
 Wow!
 What went wrong?